FredSyata/joke-board/README.md

 Translation:
 As I get older, I remember all the people I lost on my path.
 Perhaps my budding career as a tour guide wasn't quite the right choice.

+Why did the scarecrow win an award?
+Because he was outstanding in his field!